krakend/krakend-documentation/configuration/flexible-config.md

 The first name after the dot is the name of the file, and then the element in the structure you want to access.
 The example would write `192.168.1.23` where you wrote the placeholder.

 ### Insert structures from settings files
-When instead of a single value you need to insert a **JSON structure** (several element), you need to use `marshall`.
+When instead of a single value you need to insert a **JSON structure** (several elements), you need to use `marshall`.

     {{ marshal .db }}

-The example would write the whole content of the `db.json` file.
+The example would write the entire content of the `db.json` file.

 ### Include an external file
 To insert the content of an external partial file in-place use:

     {{ include "partial_file_name.txt" }}

-**The content inside the partial is not parsed**, and is inserted *as is* in plain text.
+**The content inside the partial template is not parsed**, and is inserted *as is* in plain text.
 The file is assumed to live inside the directory defined in `FC_PARTIALS` and can have any name and extension.

 ### Include and process a sub-template
 While the `include` is only meant to paste the content of a plain text file, the `template` gives you all the power of Go templating ([documentation](https://golang.org/pkg/text/template/)).
 The syntax is as follows: